 Overview

-In the third year, students will be expected to return to Manchester and prepare the presentation of their results in textual or other media as appropriate.
+In the third year, you will be expected to return to Manchester and prepare the presentation of your results in textual or other media, as appropriate.

 Career opportunities

-As we are an inter-disciplinary department in Drama, our PhD students work across theatre, film and screen studies, digital humanities, and so on.
+As we are an inter-disciplinary department in Drama, our PhD students The University of Manchester work across theatre, film and screen studies, digital humanities, and so on.

 The skills gained through the PhD process are wide-ranging and varied.
 These include critical engagement, investigative thinking, effective communication, project management and reflexive practice.